Sunflower Showdown: History

 The two teams had a very long history prior to the inauguration of the Governor's Cup: they began play in 1902, with only a single interruption in 1910, and have now faced each other every season since 1911, making this the fifth-longest continuous series in college football history.
-The four longer active series are these: Lafayette-Lehigh (since 1897), Minnesota-Wisconsin (since 1906), Oklahoma-Oklahoma State (since 1910), and Wake Forest-North Carolina State (since 1910).
-It is the second-longest rivalry between two public universities in the same state featuring the names "University of _ vs. _ State University" (behind Oregon vs. Oregon State).
+The four longer active series are these: Lafayette–Lehigh (since 1897), Minnesota–Wisconsin (since 1906), Oklahoma–Oklahoma State (since 1910), and North Carolina State–Wake Forest (since 1910).
+It is the second-longest rivalry between two public universities in the same state featuring the names "University of _ vs. _ State University" (behind Oregon–Oregon State).

 The two schools disagree on the overall series record, though both agree KU leads the series.
 The difference arises from the 1980 game, which KU won 20–18 on the field.
 However, the Big Eight Conference ordered KU to forfeit the game after a player was ruled ineligible.
 As a result, KU claims to lead the overall series 65–53–5, and KSU reports that KU leads 64–54–5.
 KU cites NCAA policy to explain its refusal to recognize the 1980 game as a KSU win.
 The policy states that NCAA schools must acknowledge forfeits imposed by the NCAA or those dictated by the rules of the game, without specifically referencing conference-imposed penalties.

 The Governor's Cup is the third trophy associated with the rivalry.
 In 1902, in the first match-up, a "Governor's Trophy" was given to the winning team.
-Then, beginning in the 1940 football season, the winner of the KU-KSU contest received the "Peace Pact Trophy", which was miniature bronze goalposts.
+Then, beginning in the 1940 football season, the winner of the KU–KSU contest received the "Peace Pact Trophy", which was miniature bronze goalposts.
 The trophy was intended to keep the winning team's student body from tearing down the loser's goalposts.
 These trophies were forgotten in time.

 The series was largely dominated by Kansas until 1992 with the Jayhawks owning a 61–24–5 lead through the 1992 season.
 Since 1993, the Wildcats have dominated the series with a 28–4 record including an active 17 game win streak, the longest by either team in the series history.